Skip to content

 Daniel Gould Loftus (he/him)

-Daniel Gould Loftus (he/him) is our Centre Manager, working five days a week at the Centre.
+Daniel (he/him) is our Centre Manager, working five days a week at the Centre.

 With a background in archaeology, Daniel is an avid psycho-geographer and amateur urban landscape archaeologist, and can usually be found exploring the city’s hidden corners, forgotten heritage, and invisible ecologies on his days off.